Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) is highly effective for enhancing LLM reasoning, yet recent evidence shows models like Qwen 2.5 achieve significant gains even with spurious or incorrect rewards.
-We investigate this phenomenon and identify a ``Perplexity Paradox'': spurious RLVR triggers a divergence where answer-token perplexity drops while prompt-side coherence degrades, suggesting the model is bypassing reasoning in favor of memorization.
-Using Path Patching, Logit Lens, JSD analysis, and Neural Differential Equations, we uncover a hidden Anchor-Adapter circuit that facilitates this shortcut.
-We localize a Functional Anchor in the middle layers (L18–20) that triggers the retrieval of memorized solutions, followed by Structural Adapters in later layers (L21+) that transform representations to accommodate the shortcut signal.
-Finally, we demonstrate that scaling specific MLP keys within this circuit allows for bidirectional causal steering—artificially amplifying or suppressing contamination-driven performance.
-Our results provide a mechanistic roadmap for identifying and mitigating data contamination in RLVR-tuned models\footnote{Code is available at \url{https://github.com/idwts/How-RLVR-Activates-Memorization-Shortcuts}.}.
+Reinforcement Learning with Verifiable Rewards (RLVR) is highly effective for enhancing LLM reasoning, yet recent evidence shows models like Qwen2.5 achieve significant gains even with spurious rewards.
+We investigate this phenomenon and identify ``Perplexity Paradox'': spurious RLVR triggers a divergence where answer-token perplexity drops while prompt-side coherence degrades, suggesting model is bypassing reasoning in favor of memorization.
+Using a suite of mechanistic interpretability tools, including Path Patching and Logit Lens, we identify a previously unknown Anchor–Adapter circuit.
+This circuit enables model to bypass reasoning and directly retrieve memorized solutions under spurious RLVR.
+We localize a \textit{Functional Anchor} in middle layers (L18–20) that triggers retrieval of memorized solutions, followed by \textit{Structural Adapters} in later layers (L21+) that transform representations to accommodate shortcut signal.
+Finally, we demonstrate that scaling specific MLP keys within this circuit allows for bidirectional causal steering, i.e., artificially amplifying or suppressing contamination-driven performance.
+Our results provide a mechanistic roadmap for identifying and mitigating data contamination in RLVR-tuned models.